SZEINER-Public/BetterTranslator/README.md

 the only symptom was that translation ran at processor speed.
 The two libraries are declared as companions of the CUDA row and are fetched with it, so installing CUDA now moves all three files or none.
 See DECISIONS.md B47.

+**Every flavor needs the Microsoft Visual C++ runtime.** The library imports `msvcp140.dll`, `vcruntime140.dll`, `vcruntime140_1.dll` and `vcomp140.dll`.
+Windows does not supply these four files.
+Most machines have them, because many applications install the redistributable.
+A machine without it loads no flavor at all, and CPU is no exception.

+The app looks for the four files in three places.
+It looks beside the runtime library, in the `runtime-support` folder beside the executable, and on the system search path.
+If all three fail, the app names the missing file and gives the address of the Microsoft Visual C++ 2015-2022 Redistributable (x64).
+It also says that a new install of the runtime does not add that file.
+That was the wrong conclusion the earlier message invited.

+`build.ps1` copies the four files out of the Visual Studio redistributable folder into `artifacts/runtime-support`.
+The build then carries them into `runtime-support` beside the executable.
+If the build machine has no redistributable, the build says so and the executable uses the system copy.

 The runtime panel names the flavor that **actually loaded**, not the one that was chosen, and says so when they differ.